DANS-KNAW/dd-verify-file-migration/docs/index.md

         file                         application configuration file (default: etc/config.yml)

       named arguments:
-        -u UUIDS, --uuids UUIDS      file with UUIDs of a bag in the vault -U UUID, --UUID UUID         UUID of a bag in the vault -s STORE, --store STORE      name of a bag store in the vault
+        --mode {ALL,FILES,DATASETS}  files require more writing, dataset require more reading (default: DATASETS) -u UUIDS, --uuids UUIDS      file with UUIDs of a bag in the vault -U UUID, --UUID UUID         UUID of a bag in the vault -s STORE, --store STORE      name of a bag store in the vault